 Then I knew I was in Heaven, in the Holy City, and amid the redeemed society.

 Knowing that He came from God and went to God . . .
 Jesus took a towel and basin.

 To live as a servant among the people I lead is a Backward Kingdom principle worth my musings.

 Lent Reflections: What are you reflecting on during this season of Lent?
 Share with us in the comment section below.

 Susan Gaddis, Helping you build your spiritual legacy

-If you found this post helpful, please share it by clicking one of the Be Sociable, Share buttons below.
+If you found this post helpful, please share it.